-Use up leftover vegetables and avoid waste with this “free-up-the-fridge” roast vegetable frittata.
+Use up leftover vegetables and avoid waste with this “free-up-the-fridge” leftover roast vegetable frittata.

-Another shopping week has past and a few more leftover vegetables are knocking around in the crisper waiting to be used up.
+Another shopping week has passed, and a few more leftover vegetables are knocking around in the crisper.

-Last fortnight I shared a kid-friendly vegetable curry that uses up the bits and bobs left over at the end of the shopping week.
-Today’s recipe is another idea: the versatile frittata.
+Last fortnight I shared a kid-friendly vegetable curry that uses up the leftover veg.
+Today’s recipe is another waste-free idea: the versatile leftover vegetable frittata.

-Not only can you use up vegetables and herbs in this frittata, you can also use up cooked meat, bacon, ham as well as bits of cheese, the last of the cream, sour cream, yoghurt…whatever you have on hand.
+Not only can you use up vegetables and herbs in this frittata, but you can also use up cooked meat, bacon, or ham for a meat version.
+You can even use up various bits of cheese, the last of the cream, sour cream, or yoghurt.
+Whatever you have on hand!

 As long as you have eggs, the rest is variable.

 I love roasting vegetables and just having them in the fridge.
 It makes recipes like this really easy to knock together.

 They also make great lunch wraps with a little avocado, cheese and homemade hummus.
 Or you can use pitta bread and some homemade sauce straight from the freezer for an easy roast vegetable pizza.
 Or toss them with pasta or whip up a quick vegetable lasagne.